other useful bike websites

 Neil Gunton’s guide to bike touring is a systematic look at what you need for a successful bike tour, but from an on-the-highway perspective.

 Andrew & Friedel Grant are two Canadians who set off in 2006 to travel around the world by bicycle.
 They might have become waylaid but over 60,000km and 33 countries later you feel they are giving it a good try.
-Their funky site Travelling Two has comprehensive information about bike touring with an emphasis on gear and advice for long term, more adventurous bike travellers and as an added bonus includes a huge bundle of useful info contributed by well known bike tourers, ie, people who have years of experience riding Tibetian goat tracks, down Africa, etc. If you are starting out their ebook Bike Touring Survival Guide is well worth downloading for $5, £5, €5 or 5 whatever.
+Their funky site Travelling Two has comprehensive information about bike touring with an emphasis on gear and advice for long term, more adventurous bike travellers and as an added bonus includes a huge bundle of useful info contributed by well-known bike tourers, ie, people who have years of experience riding Tibetian goat tracks, down Africa, etc. If you are starting out their ebook Bike Touring Survival Guide is well worth downloading for $5, £5, €5 or 5 whatever.

 Bike touring blogs and stuff